Primordial Black Holes with QCD Color Charge

 {\it Discussion.} Primordial black holes remain a tantalizing candidate with which to address the long-standing mystery of dark matter.
 Present-day constraints on such a scenario require that the relevant population of PBHs be produced at very early times, exponentially earlier than the time of the QCD confinement transition at $t_{\rm QCD} = 10^{-5}$ s.
 Combining the well-studied phenomenon of critical collapse---which can produce PBHs of arbitrarily small masses---with the nontrivial charge distribution of soft gluons within a hot quark-gluon plasma suggests that some PBHs with net QCD color charge are likely to form at times $t_c < t_{\rm QCD}$.
 The total number of such charged PBHs per Hubble volume depends sensitively on details like their time of formation.

 The evolution of a near-extremal PBH after its formation comprises two periods: net absorption (of mass and compensating charges) starting at $t_c$, followed by Hawking emission.
 The change occurs at a time $t_{\rm equal}$ when the temperature of the surrounding plasma matches the Hawking temperature of the PBH, as the former decreases with time and the latter increases due to the absorption of compensating charges.
-(The increase in mass accumulated during $\Delta t= t_{\rm equal}-t_c$ remains an exponentially small fraction of the original PBH mass, and therefore does not lower the Hawking temperature appreciably \cite{Rice:2017avg,DeLuca:2020fpg,AlonsoMonsalve}.)
-Nonetheless, neither process is likely to completely discharge a near-extremal PBH.
-First, the PBH's charge is strongly screened in the medium \cite{AlonsoMonsalve}, reducing the probability of the PBH preferentially absorbing compensating charges.
-Second, local temperature gradients in the plasma near the PBH \cite{AlonsoMonsalve} reduce the number of charged particles absorbed for a given accreted mass $\Delta M$.
-Accretion remains a subject of further study, though we expect the discharge time-scale to be comparable to the Hawking evaporation time, which, as noted above, satisfies $t_{\rm evap} > t_{\rm QCD}$ for the PBHs of interest.
+(The increase in mass accumulated during $\Delta t= t_{\rm equal}-t_c$ remains an exponentially small fraction of the original PBH mass, and therefore does not lower the Hawking temperature appreciably \cite{Rice:2017avg,DeLuca:2020fpg,Alonso-Monsalve:2023jfq,PRLSM}.)

+Neither process is likely to completely discharge a near-extremal PBH.
+First, the PBH's charge is strongly screened in the medium \cite{Alonso-Monsalve:2023jfq}, reducing the probability of the PBH preferentially absorbing compensating charges.
+Second, local temperature gradients in the plasma near the PBH \cite{Alonso-Monsalve:2023jfq} reduce the number of particles absorbed for a given accreted mass $\Delta M$.
+(See the Supplemental Materials \cite{PRLSM} for details on the exponentially inefficient accretion for the PBHs of interest.)
+We therefore expect a lower bound on the discharge time-scale to be set by the Hawking evaporation time, which, as noted above, satisfies $t_{\rm evap} > t_{\rm QCD}$ for the PBHs of interest.
+An additional complication that requires further research is how a PBH that is charged under both the fundamental and adjoint representations of SU(3) could discharge following $t_{\rm QCD}$.

 Assuming that charged PBHs immersed within the QGP remain stable at least until $t_{\rm QCD} = 10^{-5} \, {\rm s}$, the question of what happens following $t_{\rm QCD}$ becomes critical \cite{StabilityNote}.
-After the QCD confinement transition, the medium ceases to screen the PBH's enclosed charge ($\lambda_D \rightarrow \infty$), so it becomes energetically (very) costly for the PBH to maintain its charge.
+After the QCD confinement transition, the medium ceases to screen the PBH's enclosed charge ($\lambda_D \rightarrow \infty$), and it becomes energetically (very) costly for the PBH to maintain its charge.